Swifter1243/ReMapper/examples.md

 You can run this algorithm through with a sequence of test IDs using `test()`, or use `run()` to actually search the real event array.
-You also have the option to log the output of each processed event, and an option to run a function for each event.
+You also have the option to log the output of each processed event.